 Font and Colors

-The visual identity of the iconic company has been characterized by simplicity and modesty at almost all times.
-It was dominated by restrained tones and a minimum of elements, the most difficult of which was the aircraft.
+The visual identity of the iconic company has been characterized by simplicity and modesty for most of its history.
+It was characterized by restrained tones and minimal elements, the most challenging of which was the aircraft.
 But when Saab and Scania merged, the logo became pretentious: it featured a heraldic griffin with a crown.

-One of the permanent logo typefaces is GIll Sans, designed by Eric Gill.
-But its author was based on London Underground, a font proposed by Edward Johnston in 1916.
+One of the permanent logo typefaces is Gill Sans, designed by Eric Gill.
+But its author was based on the London Underground, a font proposed by Edward Johnston in 1916.
 Another lettering style is a corporate typeface from the British Broadcasting Corporation.
-The next option is United Colors by Benetton, Tommy Hilfiger, AT&T. The most modern version of the font is Helvetica Neue Black Extended.
+The next option is United Colors by Benetton, Tommy Hilfiger, and AT&T. The most modern version of the font is Helvetica Neue Black Extended.

-The corporate palette consists of black, blue, silver, blue, red, gold, and white.
+The corporate palette consists of black, blue, silver, red, gold, and white.